-- Maybe there was an order minimum on the t-shirts you chose for your custom swag (you only needed 250, but the minimum order was 500).
+- Maybe there was an order minimum on the t-shirts you chose for your custom swag (you only needed 50, but the minimum order was 250).

-So, what do you do with all.this.stuff?
+So, what do you and I do to be good environmental citizens?

-It may seem obvious that repurposing unwanted tradeshow giveaways is the first step in dealing with excess swag.
+It may seem obvious that repurposing unwanted tradeshow giveaways is the first step in dealing with your overflow swag.
 It’s a great idea.
-Many companies continue to use branded giveaways as a sales and marketing tool, some even using the extra swag as a smooth customer service move.
+Many companies continue to use these branded giveaways as a sales and marketing tools, some even use the extra swag as a smooth customer service move.

 One option that the PROMOrx team is fully behind: recycling.
 With the amount of plastic that ends up in our oceans, we are strongly for recycling anything and everything that can be recycled.
 If your tradeshow giveaways no longer have value for your company’s marketing goals, don’t just throw them in the trash.

 You purchase cool tradeshow giveaways as part of a larger marketing plan.
 Behind every promotional swag item there is usually a sales goal in mind.
 You want your brand to be seen and, more importantly, remembered.
-Why not consider keeping your custom logo around a little longer by donating surplus tradeshow giveaways to people in need?
+Why not consider keeping your custom logo around a little longer by donating surplus tradeshow giveaways to those in need?

 It ensures the swag gets used, keeping it out of the landfill.
-It also shows your company is a company that cares, and your brand will be remembered - for not only cool swag, but also for the generosity of the donation.
+It also shows your company is a company that cares, and your brand will be remembered - not only for cool swag, but also for the generosity of the donation.

 Well, just as people are using these totes to put their pens and notepads in, why not fill your surplus bags with water, food, soap, small bottles of shampoo (hotel toiletries would work here too!), socks, gloves, and other necessities for the homeless.
 In fact, a company did just this at SXSW several years ago, setting the stage for several companies to donate their unwanted swag to a local homeless shelter.